wavebyrd/great_expectations/docs/docusaurus/docs/cloud/validations/format_results.md

 ## Configure and apply a Result Format

-Follow the steps below to select a base level of verbosity, optionally configure additional settings available to your selection, and then apply the Result Format configuration to a Checkpoint or Validation Definition.
+Follow the steps below to select a base format, optionally configure additional settings available to your selection, and then apply the Result Format configuration to a Checkpoint or Validation Definition.

-1. Create a dictionary and set the verbosity of your Validation Results as the value of the key `"result_format"`.
-In order from least verbosity to greatest detail, the valid values for the `"result_format"` key are:
+1. Create a dictionary and set the base format of your Validation Results as the value of the key `"result_format"`.
+In order from least to most detail, the valid values for the `"result_format"` key are:

    - `"BOOLEAN_ONLY"`
    - `"BASIC"`
    - `"SUMMARY"`
    - `"COMPLETE"`

-   The default for Validation Results generated by GX-managed Checkpoints is `"COMPLETE"`.
+   The default for Validation Results generated by GX-managed Checkpoints is `"BASIC"` with some [non-default additional settings](/docs/cloud/validations/format_results?interface=api&results=ui_options#reference-tables).
 The default for Validation Results generated by Validation Definitions and API-managed Checkpoints is `"SUMMARY"`.

-   Select a value below to see example code for that Result Format and what information is returned at that level of verbosity:
+   Select a value below to see example code for that Result Format and what information is returned at that level:

    <Tabs queryString="result_format_string" groupId="result_format_string" defaultValue='basic'>

    <TabItem value="boolean" label='"BOOLEAN_ONLY"'>
-   When the `result_format` is `"BOOLEAN_ONLY"`, Validation Results do not include additional information in a `result` dictionary.
+   When the `result_format` is `"BOOLEAN_ONLY"`, Validation Results by default do not include additional information in a `result` dictionary.
 The successful evaluation of the Expectation is exclusively returned via the `True` or `False` value of the `success` key in the returned Validation Result.

    To create a `"BOOLEAN_ONLY"` Result Format configuration, use the following code: